kendaleiv/content-search-demo/README.md

 ## Usage

-This demo requires Ruby v2.x or greater for Jekyll 3:
+This demo requires Ruby v2.x or greater for Jekyll 3, as well as Node.js v6 (or later, where compatible):

 - `gem install bundler`
 - `bundle install`
-- `bundle exec jekyll serve`
+- `npm install`
+- `npm start`